-Discrimination occurs when a person is treated less favourably than another person in the same or similiar situation based on the grounds of race, colour, nationality or national or ethnic origin.
+Discrimination occurs when a person is treated less favorably than another person in the same or similar situation based on the grounds of race, colour, nationality or national or ethnic origin.
 Discrimination can be direct or indirect.

 Direct discrimination is when different rules are applied to individuals because of their race.

 Indirect discrimination occurs when the rules apply equality to everyone but some racial groups cannot comply and are disadvantaged as a result.
 There are two definitions of indirect discrimination which depend on whether the disadvantage is based on colour or nationality or whether it is based on race or national or ethnic origin.

 If you have been the victim of discrimination think about what you would like done.